RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 ## Tips and tricks

-Set the viewDistance of ssSeasonsMask to 800 to make it visible from far away for an overview.
+Set the viewDistance of ssSnowMask to 800 to make it visible from far away for an overview.
 It is takes more performance.